 Impact

-The vulnerability resides in the ngx_http_dav_module of NGINX Open Source and NGINX Plus, allowing a buffer overflow when the server processes HTTP MOVE or COPY requests that use a prefix‑location configuration and an alias directive; this can terminate the worker process or cause the process to write to or read from paths outside the document root.
-The affected worker runs with low privileges, so the integrity impact is limited to files within or directly adjacent to the web directory, but the denial of service through worker process crashes remains a significant risk.
+The vulnerability resides in the ngx_http_dav_module of NGINX Open Source and NGINX Plus, allowing a buffer overflow120, CWE-122) when the server processes HTTP MOVE or COPY requests that use a prefix-location configuration and an alias directive.
+This can cause the worker process to terminate or to access paths outside the document root.
+The worker runs with low privileges, so the ability to compromise the system as a whole is limited to files within or adjacent to the web directory, but the opportunity to disrupt service via a crash remains substantial.

 Affected Systems

 All installations of NGINX Open Source and all versions of NGINX Plus that enable the DAV module and process MOVE or COPY methods with alias directives are affected.
-No specific patch version numbers are listed in the advisory, so any NGINX version still supported should be examined for the vulnerable configuration.
+The advisory does not list specific patch versions, so any supported NGINX release that be vulnerable.

 Risk and Exploitability